lifeomic/attempt/README.md

 });
 ```

-### Keep trying but abort if the error should not be retried
+### Keep retrying but abort if an error indicates that we should not retry

 ```js
 // Try the given operation update to 4 times.
 The initial delay will be 0